ZeeshanJ99/ansible/README.md

 --------------------------------------------------------------------

-### create a playbook to install/configure node and reverse proxy on the web machine
+## Create a playbook to install/configure node and reverse proxy on the web machine
 This code will create a new playbook.
 You can use `sudo nano web.yml` or any other suitable name to enter the text editor to paste this in.
       ---